 Ice Hockey

 When it comes to physically intense and demanding sports, hockey is second to none.
 It’s sometimes been referred to as a “collision” sport.
 Combining intense player contact with high speed and fast cuts and stops, there are plenty of injuries, especially to feet and ankles.
-Being hit by a 6 oz. slab of very hard rubber traveling at more than 80 miles per hour can do some serious damage too.

 Ice skates are extremely stiff around the ankles providing more support and stability to players.
 Therefore, common foot and ankle injuries in hockey are somewhat different than those found in most other sports.